Azure/azure-event-hubs-reactive/README.md

 ### Multiple options

-`IoTHub().source()` provides a quick API to specify the start time or the partitions.
+`EventHub().source()` provides a quick API to specify the start time or the partitions.
 To specify more options, you can use the `SourceOptions` class, combining multiple settings:

 ```scala
 val options = SourceOptions()